 However, Flatt was not well liked by local citizens and on April 5, 1880, a new mayor was elected in Caldwell, namely one Mike Meagher.
 One of the first things Meagher did was discharge City Marshal George Flatt because he disapproved of Flatt’s confrontational way of law enforcement.

-Mayor Mike Meagher, and police officers William Horseman, Frank Hunt, James Johnson, and Dan Jones for the murder were soon arrested by Sumner County Sheriff, Joe Thralls.
+Mayor Mike Meagher, and police officers William Horseman, Frank Hunt, James Johnson, and Dan Jones were soon arrested by Sumner County Sheriff, Joe Thralls for the murder.
 Although all of the men were bound over for trial, only William Horseman was tried.
 A year later he was acquitted.

 Also hired in 1882 was another Mr. Brown – one Henry Newton Brown, as Assistant Marshal.
 He was later promoted to City Marshal.

 But, Brown had failed to tell the city council about his interesting past which included cattle rustling, riding with Billy the Kid, and a trivial murder charge during the Lincoln County War in New Mexico.

 Brown hired his friend Ben Wheeler, aka: Ben Robertson and the two men “cleaned up” the tough town quickly.
 When Brown felled two outlaws in the streets of Caldwell in 1883, the Caldwell Post bragged that Brown was “one of the quickest men on the trigger in the Southwest.”
 So taken were the town citizens that they presented him with a new, engraved Winchester rifle.